Skip to main content

 The…mistake is that we are focusing too much on economic growth.
 That should not be an end, that should be a means.
 The end would be welfare in developing countries.
 Simple things, like being alive, not dying in infancy or in childbirth, being able to go to school…

-Esther Duflo Bio
+Esther Duflo SNF Dialoguer Profile

 Esther Duflo, Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics at the Department of Economics at the Massachusetts Institute of Technology, Co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab (J-PAL)